AndyQ/Transcribe/README.md

 This will download and setup everything in a local container, and start the server.

-It maps
+It maps the data and instance folders to volumes locally so when the container is re-created you don't lose any previous transcriptions

 You can then access it using `http://localhost:8080`

-## Setup forlocally on your machine
+## Setup for running locally on your machine

-There is a setup.sh script provided that will do most of the work but you still need to manually install ffmpeg and build Whisper.cpp.
+There is a setup.sh script provided that will do most of the work but you still need to manually install ffmpeg first.

 **Setup automatically (mostly)**
 `./setup.sh`

 This will create the virtual environment, install dependancies, create necessary folders and database and download whisper model (base).

-**You still need to manually install ffpeg and whisper.**
+**You still need to manually install ffpeg.**

 **Setup Manually**